Youssef-Beltagy/Remote_Site_Incubator/README.md

 ### Data Collection and Transmission
 + [ ] Research and add module for remote communication (please see the appendix)
-+ [ ] Widen the fish-counter sensor and make more of it.
++ [ ] Widen the fish-counter sensor and make more of it
 + [ ] Add Turbidity Sensor
 + [ ] Add PH Sensor
 + [ ] Add Dissolved Oxygen Sensor